Toalaah/cppSnake/readme.md

 ### Instructions

 To compile simply type `make` into your terminal.
-The executable will be saved under `bin/main`.
+The executable will be saved under `main`.
 Alternatively type `make run` to directly get into the game.
-There are additional arguments which allow you to override the width, height, and speed of the game (see `./bin/main --help` or `./bin/main -h`), but I think the default values are pretty good as is.
+There are additional arguments which allow you to override the width, height, and speed of the game (see `./main --help` or `./main -h`), but I think the default values are pretty good as is.

 ### Controls